kcarrasc0/kcarrasc0/README.md

-# ⚡ About Me:
+# 🏹 About Me:
 Hi!
-My name is Carrasco!<br>CEO & Founder of Iris<br>Back-end Developer<br>Systems Analysis and Development student - Senac College
+My name is Carrasco!
+I am a young indigenous man who started in the field of development and entrepreneurship<br>CEO & Founder of Iris<br>Back-end Developer<br>Systems Analysis and Development student - Senac College

 ## 🌐 Socials: